Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: Results

-\textbf{Impact of knowledge distillation.} We observe that \textit{DistilWhisper} on average outperforms all other adaptation approaches~(FT, LoRA-FT) for in- and out-of-domain test sets~(bottom portion of Table~\ref{tab:results1}).
-Comparing our models~(CLSR-FT and \textit{DistilWhisper}), we observe that the version with KD~(\textit{DistilWhisper}) exhibits a slight increase in average in-domain performance~(-0.3).
+We observe that \ourssp on average outperforms all other adaptation approaches~(FT, LoRA-FT) for in- and out-of-domain test sets~(bottom portion of Table~\ref{tab:results1}).
+Comparing our models~(CLSR-FT and \ours), we observe that the version with KD~(\ours) exhibits a slight increase in average in-domain performance~(-0.3).
 In out-of-domain settings, this model consistently outperforms CLSR-FT across all languages~(avg -0.6), which confirms our initial hypothesis that the KD loss leverages the robustness from the teacher into the final model.
-Overall, these results highlight the effectiveness of our proposed architecture: we were able to reduce the out-of-domain performance gap between \texttt{whisper-large-v2} and \texttt{whisper-small} by $35.2\%$~(avg~-5.5) with a parameter overhead at inference time of only $10\%$~(25~M).
+Overall, these results highlight the effectiveness of our proposed architecture: we reduce the out-of-domain performance gap between \texttt{whisper-large-v2} and \texttt{whisper-small} by $35.2\%$~(avg~-5.5) with a parameter overhead at inference time of only $10\%$~(25~M).